christianberkman/shelf/README.md

-# shelf
+# Shelf
-Software to manage a small library in an offline environment written in PHP
+Shelf _(Super Handy Electronic Library Function)_ was designed to manage the inventory of a school library in Uganda.
+It is designed to be used in an offline environment hence the Codeigniter framework and assets such as bootstrap are included in the repository.
+Composer packages are used for development purposes only, the `vendor` folder is not required to be present for Shelf to work correctly.